Kayaking Adventures in Sioux Falls South Dakota

 Approaching Cliff Ave.
 Bridge

-Approaching the Cliff Avenue Bridge
+Approaching Cliff Avenue Bridge

 After several hours, we saw downtown in the distance.